ivyroot/exquisite-canvas/README.md

 # Exquisite Canvas

-Proof Of Concept of a canvas app to work with Exquisite Graphics files.
-Provides control of canvas size, palette, and pixels.
+A set of React components and a custom store so you can easily build a canvas app for working with Exquisite Graphics files.
+Provides  mix-and-match controls for common canvas features like exporting files, changing size, moving art, etc.

+See the [DemoCanvas](/packages/app/src/DemoCanvas.tsx) component for an example of how to integrate it into your site.

 The canvas app is in the packages/app directory.
 To run it cd to that directory, install the node dependencies using npm (or pnpm or yarn), then run `npm run dev`.